bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

 conn.close()
 ```

 ## Conclusion

-We set out to extract Eircode,Postcode and County from the address column to normalise the information in this dataset and add structure where it was missing.
+We set out to extract Eircode, Postcode and County from the address string in the Property Price Register.
+To do this we normalised the information in the string to add structure where it was missing.

 Through a TDD approach, we were able to successfully extract:

-​     	  **35** Eircodes
+**35** Eircodes

 **69,687** Dublin Postcodes

 **163,637** Counties

-This solution is not without it's failings.
-Threre are conflicts due to inaccurate input of address, postcode or county in the origional dataset.
+This solution is not without its failings.
+There are conflicts due to inaccurate input of address, postcode or county in the original dataset.

-The number of conflict are:
+The number of conflicts are:

 **2,068** Dublin Postcodes

 **1,038** Counties

 ![image-20210504150250705](images/conclusion.png)

 There are ways to reduce these conflicts programatically, but that's for another blog.

+All the code for this blog is available to view on [Github](https://github.com/bglynch/code_scratchpad/tree/master/blog/parsing-the-property-price-register-part-1)